ItsNotCam/BitwatchVR/README.md

 ## Challenges and Solutions
 - **Real Time Updating:** The information that is displayed to the user must be able to be retrieved anywhere from 1 to 10 times per second, and only one piece of information can be sent at any given time.
 Data retrieval creates a massive bottleneck here, as it requires several seconds to retrieve all of the necessary information.
   - The application utilizes multiple **threads**, each assigned to a specific information category (time, weather, heart rate, battery levels, etc.).
-Each thread is responsible for asyncronously retrieving its category of data.
+Each thread is responsible for asyncronously retrieving its category of data, which the main thread then reads from.
-  - This allows the time-consuming portions of data retrieval to be handled separately from the main thread that communicates with the platform.
+  - This allows the time-consuming portion of data retrieval to be handled separately from the main thread that communicates with the client.

 - **16-Bit Data Representation:** Only 16 bits may be used to represent all of the information listed above.
   - To overcome this, I made use of a technique called "**time division multiplexing (TDM)**"
   - TDM allows me to send each category of data sequentially in its own encapsulated "message", each containing 16 bits of data.
-  - The **first 8 bits** of each message are used to inform the platform about the **type of information being sent**.
+  - The **first 8 bits** of each message are used to inform the platform about the **type of information being sent**, and the **remaining 8 bits** of each message are used to **represent the actual data** being transmitted.
-  - The **remaining 8 bits** of each message are used to **represent the actual data** being transmitted.
+  - This information is then decoded and temporarily stored by the client
   - This technique allows efficient representation of diverse real-world information within the constraints of the 16-bit limit.

 ## Technology Stack